What are the Dangers of EMDR Therapy?

 Table of Contents

+Are there any dangers of online EMDR therapy?
 Eye movement desensitization and reprocessing (EMDR) therapy is a relatively new treatment that has grown in popularity over the past few years.
-But what is it?
+You might also be asking: what is it?
 How does it work?
-And are there any dangers of EMDR therapy?
+And are there any dangers of online EMDR therapy?

 In this blog post, we will explore these questions and more.
-We will take a look at how EMDR therapy works and who can benefit from it.
-We will also dispel some common misconceptions about EMDR therapy and talk about why people might think it is dangerous.
-If you are considering EMDR therapy, read on to see if this treatment option is right for you.
+We will look at how online EMDR therapy works and who can benefit from it.
+We will also dispel some common misconceptions about online EMDR therapy and talk about why people might think it is dangerous.
+Continue reading to find out if EMDR is something you should consider in your treatment plan.

 EMDR therapy is a type of treatment that helps people process and heal from past trauma.
 It was first developed in the 1980s by Dr. Francine Shapiro and has since been used to help millions of people around the world.

-EMDR therapy is based on the belief that our brains are naturally able to heal from trauma, just like our bodies do.
-When we experience a traumatic event, it can be difficult for our brains to process what happened.
-This can lead to us feeling stuck or like we’re reliving the trauma over and over again.
+EMDR therapy is based on the belief that your brain is naturally able to heal from trauma, just like your body does.
+When you experience a traumatic event, it can be difficult for your brain to process what happened.
+It’s easy to feel stuck when you replay traumatic memories in your brain.
+EMDR therapy helps the brain process trauma so that your brain can put troublesome memories in the past.
+This process also helps relieve unwanted emotions associated with trauma.

-EMDR therapy has been proven to be an effective treatment for PTSD.
+EMDR is an effective treatment for PTSD.
 It can also be helpful for other mental health issues such as anxiety and depression.

-Just like with any form of effective therapy, there can be some side effects of EMDR therapy.
-These side effects are usually mild and temporary, but understanding them can help you to be prepared for what to expect.
+Just like with any form of effective online therapy, there can be some side effects of EMDR therapy.
+These side effects are usually mild and temporary, and understanding them can help you to be prepared for what to expect.

 Feeling overwhelmed or emotional.

-As we mentioned before, EMDR therapy can help to process stuck memories.
+As we mentioned before, online EMDR therapy can help to process stuck memories.
 This means you may feel overwhelmed or emotional as the memories return to you.
-However, your therapist will be there to help you through this and will provide support.
+Your therapist will be there to help you through this and will provide support.

 Headaches or fatigue.